kriskwiatkowski/draft-connolly-cfrg-hybrid-sig-considerations/draft-connolly-cfrg-hybrid-signature-considerations.md

 --- abstract

+This document discusses how and when to use hybrid post-quantum/traditional signatures, and when not to, including prehashing and key use.

+--- middle

+# Introduction {#intro}

+This document discusses how and when to use hybrid post-quantum/traditional signatures, and when not to, including prehashing and key use.

+# Conventions and Definitions {#conventions}

+{::boilerplate bcp14-tagged}

+# Specific Recommendations {#recommendations}

 Working Groups SHOULD enable the use of ML-DSA signatures, as well as SLH-DSA signatures and MAY enable the use of HashSLH-DSA signatures.